 Maruha Shokudo

 Maruha Shokudo opened in 1950 in a small town on the Chita Peninsula.
-It is a seafood restaurant that is famous for its Ebi Furai.
+It is a seafood restaurant that is famous for its Ebi Fry.

-If you have come to try Ebi Furai at Maruha Shokudo, we recommend that you try the Ebi Furai Teishoku (set meal).
-It consists of 2 big fried shrimp served on a bed of cabbage and a bowl of rice, Miso soup, and some pickles.
-There are also sets that include Sashimi or a salad topped with shrimp.
+If you visit Maruha Shokudo, we recommend that you try the Ebi Fry Teishoku (set meal).
+It consists of two huge fried shrimp served on a bed of cabbage paired with a bowl of rice, miso soup, and some Japanese pickles.
+There are also sets that include sashimi or a salad topped with more shrimp.

-Another specialty at Maruha Shokudo is the Maki Ebi Furai, a fried shrimp wrapped like a Maki Sushi roll and cut into bite-size pieces.
-Other dishes include different kinds of fish, either as Sashimi, grilled, boiled, or fried.
+Another specialty at Maruha Shokudo is the Maki Ebi Fry, a fried shrimp wrapped like a sushi roll and cut into bite-size pieces.
+You can also try different kinds of fish, either raw, grilled, boiled, or fried.

 Maruha Shokudo – Sakae Lachic Branch (まるは食堂ラシック店)